 Each user has an account with characteristics such as a user login ID, password, and e-mail address.
 Each account has privileges associated with it that determine the information the user can access and functions the user can perform.
 Privileges are assigned to users as part of their group membership and role assignment.

 A group is a named collection of users who have the same privilege set.
 A group might be created for a particular project, for example, or for a division within the company.
 A user can be assigned to multiple groups.

 The core privileges available for groups and roles are generally the same.
 However, groups contain additional privileges, such as system and administrative privileges that are not available with roles.
 Typically, complex process apps require a combination of roles with the additional privileges that groups provide.

 Resources enable you to manage resource team assignments, scheduling, job functions, and skills of employees in your organization.
 Resources can be based on SBM user accounts or for employees who do not have SBM accounts.
-This information can be used for assigning resource teams to plans in Serena Demand Center or for other planning purposes.

 Notifications are generated when certain events occur in the system.
 For example, users can be sent e-mail notifications when an item is assigned to them.
 Notifications can also be used to execute scripts, call Web service functions, and automatically add and remove items from folders.